MrGovindDubey/HTB-Machines/10.10.11.252/README.md

 ![Bizness](https://github.com/MrGovindDubey/HTB-Machines/assets/118271775/2e2cdf84-96c0-453e-acf2-083c71d1a947)

-## Exploring the Vast Horizons of the Web .
+## Exploring the Vast Horizons of the Web:
 Now let’s move to the next step for enumeration.
 Let’s use dirsearch tool to search for other endpoints.

 ```bash